Aloysius-AS/dynamic-db-query/README.md

 - NODE_ENV: indicates which environment configuration (as specified in knexfile.js) to load for the database

+- SSL_KEY_RELATIVE_PATH: path should be relative from startServerListener.js to the .key file

+- SSL_CERT_RELATIVE_PATH: path should be relative from startServerListener.js to the .crt file

 <br/>

 ## Starting the Project